Start9Labs/docs/README.md

    git clone https://github.com/Start9Labs/docs.git && cd docs
    ```

-3. Serve and view a live, local version of the docs while editing
+3. Run the serve script

    ```
-   mdbook serve --open
+   ./serve
    ```

-   This will automatically open your default web browser and navigate to http://localhost:3000
+   This will automatically build the project and open your default web browser at http://localhost:3000

 ## Contributing